-Duncan West:

-- is a non-executive director of Challenger Limited (Challenger).
-As an investment manager, Challenger group companies may hold Suncorp Group Limited securities from time to time, however Challenger's current shareholding is not considered a substantial shareholding under the Corporations Act.
-Challenger also provides fund management services to Suncorp and operates in the wealth management sector (as did Suncorp, until 31 March 2022).
+Duncan West is the Chairman of Challenger Limited (Challenger).
+As an investment manager, Challenger group companies may hold Suncorp Group Limited securities from time to time, however Challenger's current Suncorp shareholding is not considered a substantial shareholding under the Corporations Act.
+Challenger also provides fund management services to Suncorp.
 Duncan has confirmed that as a director of Challenger he has no involvement in, or influence over, any decisions made by Challenger in relation to any of these activities.